jamiesmith/pixinsight-repo/README.md

-# theastroshed-pixinsight-scripts
+# theAstroShed's PixInsight tools

-repository for PixInsight scripts and utilities
+Repository for PixInsight scripts and utilities.

-Add this to PixInsight:
+To use, add this to PixInsight's repository manager:
 `https://raw.githubusercontent.com/jamiesmith/pixinsight-tools/main/`

 Note: Don't omit the ending `/` or you will likely get a `404` return code